Pointer Resource for Arduino Author: Alexander Brevig Contact: firstname.lastname@example.org

 For instance, it might come in handy to have a class being able to swap which Serial object that does Serial communications.
 By using pointers this is possible.

 #include "Print.h" //datatype* variablename = ⌖ Print* printer = &Serial;

-//this is the equivalent of Serial.print printer->print("print using the Serial object"); //notice the -> as opposed to . //change target adress (or which adress to point to) printer = &Serial2; //this is the equivalent of Serial2.print printer->print("print using the Serial2 object");
+//this is the equivalent of Serial.print printer->print("print using the Serial object"); //notice the -> as opposed to . //change target address (or which address to point to) printer = &Serial2; //this is the equivalent of Serial2.print printer->print("print using the Serial2 object");

-Passing by referance & or * will increase performance when using datatypes that are larger than 8bit.
+Passing by reference & or * will increase performance when using datatypes that are larger than 8bit.